nginxinc/docker-nginx-unprivileged/README.md

 ### Image Registries

-You can find pre-built images in the following registries:
+You can find pre-built images in each of the following registries:

 * Amazon ECR - <https://gallery.ecr.aws/nginx/nginx-unprivileged>
 * Docker Hub - <https://hub.docker.com/r/nginxinc/nginx-unprivileged>